pyapp-kit/magicgui/docs/decorators.md

     the GUI or via by [directly setting the paramaeter on the gui instance](#two-way-data-binding).

-## Usage As a Decorator is Optional!
+## Usage As a Decorator is Optional

 Remember: the `@decorator` syntax is just [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).
 You don't *have* to use